 West Virginia Dolly Sods Backpacking & Canoeing

-Rock Climbing: Most Outward Bound Schools offer rock climbing.
+Most Outward Bound Schools offer rock climbing.
 If you’re interested in the Colorado Rockies, then the Colorado Outward Bound School is the place to go.
-If you’re dreaming about the Sierra’s then you will want to start plotting your way towards Outward Bound California.
+Dreaming about the Sierra’s?
+Then you’ll want to start plotting your way towards Outward Bound California.
 If rock climbing is something that you’re seriously interested in as a sport, you may want to consider either Outward Bound California or North Carolina Outward Bound Schools, as they both have options for multi-pitch progressions where you can climb up to several hundred feet in one day!

 Although mountaineering and rock climbing involve many of the same skill sets, they are two different, yet related, activities.
 Mountaineering can involve vertically climbing up a rock wall, but it can also involve glacier travel, avalanche safety, travel across snow and ice and lastly, ice climbing.
 Pure rock climbing involves ascending steep rock cliffs by using ropes and gear as means of protection.